Liu Zhe

 Liu Zhe (刘喆 (劉喆, Liú Zhé)) is a People's Liberation Army Navy officer serving as the captain of the Chinese aircraft carrier Liaoning since May 2016.

 Biography

 Liu was born into a military family.
 After graduating from Chinese People's Public Security University in 1993, he was recruited into military service.
-He completed his doctor's degree in science of strategy from PLA Academy of Military Science.
+He completed his doctor's degree in science of strategy from People's Liberation Army Academy of Military Sciences.
 After graduation, he became an officer on the frigate Jiaxing (嘉兴号护卫舰), and four years later he was promoted to the rank of captain.
 In 2016, he was appointed captain of the Chinese aircraft carrier Liaoning replacing Zhang Zheng.